De Zeven Provincien Class (LCF) Air Defence and Command Frigates, Netherlands

 Helicopters and flight deck

-There is a 27m flight deck at the stern of the ship and a hangar with accommodation for a single helicopter such as the AgustaWestland Lynx, which is currently in service with the Royal Netherlands Navy, or the 10t NH90 naval helicopter which will be in service after 2007.
+There is a 27m flight deck at the stern of the ship and a hangar with accommodation for a single helicopter such as the AgustaWestland Lynx of the Royal Netherlands Navy, or the 10t NH90 naval helicopter which entered service in 2010.

 The deck is fitted with the DCN Samahe helicopter handling system which allows deployment and recovery of the Lynx or NH90 helicopter in high sea states.
 The ship's helicopter direction system is the VESTA.